fuze-ac/api-specs/PUBLIC_API_SPEC.md

 ### 32.1 `fuze-frontend-webapp`

-The webapp may consume:

-- approved public metadata and product catalog routes
-- authenticated public self-context routes where appropriate
-- approved public product request, status, and result routes
-- public transparency and registry routes

-The webapp must **not**:
+- May consume selected public routes for public metadata, catalog, registry, transparency, and authenticated self-context experiences.
-- assume every internal first-party route is public
+- Must not treat first-party consumption alone as proof that a route belongs in the permanent public contract.
-- use public routes as a shortcut around backend-owned scope checks
+- Must not own durable truth, authorization policy, or idempotency semantics.
-- rely on public derived views as if they were all canonical internal truth
+- Should rely on public artifact classification to present canonical public artifacts versus derived summaries accurately.
-- access internal service or admin-only APIs through public route naming

 ### 32.2 `fuze-frontend-admin`

-The admin frontend may reference public routes for comparison or public-view verification, but it must not rely on public APIs as its primary operational surface.
-Admin workflows require separate privileged control APIs.

-The admin frontend must **not**:
-- use public routes to perform privileged support operations
-- use public routes to mutate treasury, governance, payout, or raw Platform Credits state
-- treat public API visibility as sufficient for control-plane work
+- Must not use public API surfaces as a shortcut for privileged operational workflows.
+- Should use admin or internal control-plane interfaces for operator actions.
+- May consume public views only where operator workflows need to see exactly what public consumers see.
+- Must not redefine public exposure policy from the dashboard layer.

 ---

 ## 33. Contract Derivation Notes

-### 33.1 OpenAPI / AsyncAPI derivation
+### 33.1 OpenAPI or AsyncAPI derivation

-This specification should drive the creation of:
+This specification should later derive into:

-- `public.openapi.yaml`
-- public route sections for product-specific OpenAPI files where those products intentionally support external consumption
+- public read route groups
+- authenticated self-context route groups
+- public product request and async route groups
+- partner integration route groups
+- outbound webhook or callback contracts
+- shared response envelope components
-- `partner-webhooks.asyncapi.yaml`
+- shared error-catalog components
-- shared public error and schema registries
+- shared idempotency and correlation headers
-- future public contract overlays or packaging artifacts as needed

-### 33.2 Derivation rule

-Narrative public API specification comes first.
-Machine-readable public contracts derive from it.
-Implementation derives from the approved contracts.
-SDKs derive later from the approved public contracts.
+Machine-readable contracts must not introduce business rules, permissions, lifecycle states, or mutation capabilities that are absent from or inconsistent with this narrative specification.

-### 33.3 Future `fuze-sdk`
+### 33.2 Future `fuze-sdk`

-Future SDK packages must derive from approved public or partner-safe contracts only.
-Internal and admin contracts must not be included in default external SDK surfaces unless explicitly approved.
+Future `fuze-sdk` packages may derive from approved public contracts, but the SDK is not a source of truth.
+SDK design should preserve:

----

-## Closing Summary

-FUZE public APIs are curated external contracts that expose intentionally safe, supportable, and versioned capabilities without weakening platform ownership boundaries.
-They support public transparency and registry access, authenticated user self-service reads, selected product request and result flows, and partner-safe integrations, while keeping governance, treasury, raw Platform Credits mutation, internal orchestration, and payout-authoring controls outside ordinary public exposure.
-This structure allows FUZE to be open where useful, disciplined where necessary, and durable enough to support long-term external integrations, public trust surfaces, and future SDK generation.
+- route-family distinctions
+- auth posture distinctions
+- public artifact classification
+- idempotency semantics for supported mutations
+- async operation handling patterns
+- stable version and deprecation awareness

+Narrative API specs remain authoritative.
+OpenAPI or AsyncAPI contracts and SDK packages are derived implementation artifacts.